coderedcorp/coderedcms/docs/contributing/index.rst

 version number until coderedcms reaches a stable 1.0 release.
 Each production project that uses coderedcms should specify the appropriate version in its requirements.txt to prevent breakage.

+.. note:
+    When testing existing projects with coderedcms installed from the master or development branches, be sure to use a disposable database, as it is likely that the migrations in master will not be the same migrations that get released.

 Contributor guidelines
 ----------------------